VyasPragati/shipping_eligibility/README.md

 and example of non-configurable rule is in SeasonEligibilityRuleImpl

-below is an example response format for api:
+Below is an example response format for api:
 -------------------------------------
     "IS_ITEM_ELIGIBLE": false, (will be true for Eligible criterias) "ELIGIBILITY_CRITERIA": {